CLRX/CLRX-mirror/doc/GcnInstrsMubuf.md

 55    | TFE      | Texture Fail Enable ???
 56-63 | SOFFSET  | Scalar base offset operand

-Instruction syntax: INSTRUCTION VDATA, VADDR(1:2), SRSRC(4), SOFFSET [MODIFIERS]
+Instruction syntax: INSTRUCTION VDATA, [VADDR(1:2),] SRSRC(4), SOFFSET [MODIFIERS]

 Modifiers can be supplied in any order.
 Modifiers list:
 OFFEN, IDXEN, SLC, GLC, TFE, ADDR64, LDS, OFFSET:OFFSET.
 The TFE flag requires additional the VDATA register.
 IDXEN and OFFEN both enabled requires 64-bit VADDR.
+VADDR is optional if no IDXEN, OFFEN and ADDR64.

 The MUBUF instructions is executed in order.
 Any MUBUF instruction increments VMCNT and it decrements VMCNT after memory operation.
 Any memory-write operation increments EXPCNT,